Get team snapshot (credentials are extracted automatically)

 Auth Commands

-# Extract token from Teams desktop app (usually automatic)
+# Extract token from Teams desktop app or browser (usually automatic)

 agent-teams auth extract